 - Vengeful Bow : If this attack misses you while your active weapon is a Bow, the attacker loses a follower.

-- Disengaged : If your active weapon uses Accuracy to attack, this enemy’s attack roll has
+- Disengaged : If your active weapon uses Accuracy, the difficulty of this Brawl attack has a

 +1bonus to damage.

 - Loosely Engaged : This Strike attack has a

 - Kill-fu : This corps à corps attack has a bonus to its maximum damage equal to your Initiative.